 Let’s check out the details on a few:

 From beginner to advanced, it’s an easy, fun method to make quick progress.
 It also has an app, as well as courses devoted to grammar, pronunciation and other relevant topics.

 Coursera is a company that provides online access to courses taught at colleges and universities across the globe.

 Spanish readers are an excellent learning tool.
 They are graded so progression from one level to the next is a simple process, based on vocabulary acquisition.
 Begin with one that doesn’t require any prior Spanish knowledge, then work your way up.

 When you’re ready for meatier reading material, Amazon is filled with Spanish-language books, from the basics to contemporary bestsellers.

-Step 3: Set a Schedule!
+Step 5: Set a Schedule

 It’s natural to be excited about a new learning experience, but that often translates into biting off more than you can comfortably chew.

 A sample schedule might look like this: